Search

 Favorite Queries

-You can favorite a query to use later.
-Once you have created a simplified SysQL string, click the icon.
+You can add a query as a favorite to use later.
+Once you have created a simplified SysQL string, click the Library Icon icon.
 Your list of favorite queries is available in the query builder window under the Favorite queries tab.

 To build a search query using the form-based query builder: